Quebec companies can be structured in different ways. These include sole proprietorships, partnerships and corporations.

 Corporations from a legal standpoint

 A corporation is one of the possible legal business structures in Quebec.
 It differs from other legal entities in that the corporation is considered a legal person.
 This means that it is its own "person" under the law and is distinct from its officers and shareholders.

-This gives the corporation several rights that are not granted to other companies that adopt a different legal structure.
+This legal standing gives the corporation several rights that are not granted to other companies that adopt a different legal structure.
 For example, a corporation can sign contracts in its own name, own various assets or even sue or be sued by someone else.

 The main benefits of the corporation structure

 Now that you know a bit more about corporations, you probably realize that this legal business structure comes with a number of advantages.
 Some of the main benefits of choosing this structure for your business include:

 One of the main considerations that encourages entrepreneurs to incorporate their SME is the fact that corporations benefit from a better tax rate.
 In Quebec, incorporated SMEs are granted certain deductions at the provincial and federal levels.

 However, tax rates and deductions may vary according to certain criteria.
 To benefit from this advantage as much as possible, SMEs often use corporate tax services to optimize their tax planning.

 The shareholders of a corporation own shares in that company, which makes them the proprietors.
 It might be logical to think that these shareholders hold a great deal of the company's fiscal and financial responsibility.

 But this is not the case—they actually have much more limited responsibility.
 Since a corporation is its own legal entity, the majority of the responsibility belongs to the company itself.
 Shareholders are therefore highly protected because their personal liability is limited to the value of their shares.